syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/show-hide-spinner.md

 # How to show and hide spinner while opening document in React Document Editor component

-Using [`spinner`](https://ej2.syncfusion.com/aspnetcore/documentation/spinner/getting-started-asp-core/) component, you can show/hide spinner while opening document in DocumentEditor .
+Using [`spinner`](https://ej2.syncfusion.com/aspnetcore/documentation/spinner/getting-started-asp-core/) component, you can show/hide spinner while opening document in DocumentEditor.

 Example code snippet to show/hide spinner